Informational only — not legal advice. Verify with qualified counsel before acting. Full disclaimer

 🇩🇪 Germany vs 🇲🇹 Malta: e-money licensing compared

-Germany and Malta take recognisably different routes to e-money authorisation.
+Germany and Malta are commonly considered side by side for e-money authorisation.
 In Germany the route is the E-Geld-Institut under the ZAG. overseen by BaFin, with the Deutsche Bundesbank.; in Malta it is the Electronic Money Institution under the Financial Institutions Act (Cap.
 376). under Malta Financial Services Authority (MFSA)..
-The two regimes differ on 6 of 10 tracked decision dimensions, including timeline to authorisation and local substance.
-The free columns below are open to everyone; the decision figures unlock with a pass, each one dated and sourced.
+The public licence and regulator fields below are open to everyone; the complete sourced comparison is included with access.

 Dimension 🇩🇪 Germany partly open